leocwlam/TS-startup-template/README.md

 **Make sure build before deployment**

-Only need to deploy the following folders and files
+Only need to deploy the following folders and files after build process

-- All files are under ./dist folder after build process
+- dist folder
 - node_modules folder
 - package.json
+- app-config.json

 # <a href="#system-service">^</a><a name="license"></a>License